Ethanosaure/didlydoo-app/README.md

 > ## Hi !
 We are Delphine, Emilien, Ethan
 >
 >
-## Creation of an online didlydoo.
+## Creation of an online didlydoo-app.

-####  Tasks is to :
+####  Tasks:

-🌱 Display all the events, including everyone's availability 🌱 Allow users to create events
+🌱 Display all the events, including everyone's availability <br>
+🌱 Allow users to create events <br>
-🌱 Allow users to add their availability to an existing event 🌱 Edit an event name/description/author
+🌱 Allow users to add their availability to an existing event<br>
+🌱 Edit an event name/description/author<br>
-🌱 Delete an event
+🌱 Delete an event<br>
 🌱 You must validate your inputs before sending the data to your backend, inputs required must be filed and shorter than 256 characters.
-If it's not the case you don't send the request and display the appropriate error below the input.
+If it's not the case you don't send the request and display the appropriate error below the input.<br>
 Bonus :

 - 🔭 **Project to be completed in 4 days May 2023)**